March 2026 Windows Update — Why You Should Install It Now

 Why This Matters Even If You "Don't Click Dodgy Links"

 I hear this all the time: "I'm careful online, I don't need to worry about updates."
-But the preview pane vulnerability in this month's patch shows exactly why that's wrong — you don't have to click anything.
+But the preview pane vulnerability in this month's patch shows exactly why that's wrong.
+You don't have to click anything.
 You don't have to open anything.
 You just have to receive an email and glance at it.

 For the full technical details, Bleeping Computer's write-up covers every CVE, and Krebs on Security has analysis of the most critical flaws.